gitkenan/Coding-Problems/README.md

 ## Random Password
-Password generator for those of you who want to locally keep a piece of software which can generate a password for you.
+Password generator for those of you who want a programme which can generate a password for you.
 To run, simply execute the programme as per usual and type '1' or '2' followed by ENTER to tell the programme which option you would like to run.